-An ambitious plan to transform the digital learning tools available to children young people in Midlothian schools has been agreed, an updated digital strategy is in place and funding for its roll-out approved by council.
+An ambitious plan to transform the digital learning tools available to young people in Midlothian schools has been articulated, an updated digital strategy agreed and funding for its roll-out approved by council.
 A Project Manager has been appointed to ensure the programme meets key milestones and targets.
 A Quality Improvement Manager has also been appointed to lead and manage the appointment of staff to the Digital Inclusion and Learning Team.
-This project reports into the BTB and has a well developed delivery programme in place to ensure key delivery milestones are met.
+This project reports into the BTB and has a well-developed programme delivery programme in place to ensure key delivery milestones are met.

-02. Challenges and Risks
+Challenges and Risks